Fitzroy Dock: Description

 Fitzroy Dock is located on the south-eastern corner of Cockatoo Island in Sydney Harbour (Port Jackson).
 It is a dry dock now c.145 metres in length and its sides are stepped with sandstone blocks to facilitate the propping of ships for stabilisation.
-The original bollards (ex-12 pounder cannons set into the top of the dock) are still in position.
-The present floating caisson (the gate to the dry dock) dates possibly from the early twentieth century, is constructed of rivetted and welded plate steel, and has a rubber seal over its original timber one.
+The original bollards (ex-12-pounder cannons set at the top of the dock) are still in position.
+The present floating caisson (the gate to the dry dock) dates possibly from the early twentieth century, is constructed of rivetted and welded plate steel and has a rubber seal over its original timber one.

 Fitzroy Dock is one of the largest convict-era public works in Sydney.
 It is a major element of Cockatoo Island's built landscape and, contributing strongly to the island's maritime and convict associations, it has considerable aesthetic value.

 Condition

 The 1997 Conservation Management Plan noted that the caisson was in disrepair.
-As at May 2001, the dry dock was filled with water.
+As of May 2001, the dry dock was filled with water.